My Travel Photography and Filmmaking Gear Kit For 2024

 Since I shoot quite many travel films and videos for brands and companies, it’s important for me to keep up with the industry standards.
 With 4K 60 fps 4:2:0 10 bit internal, I have more than what I need to shoot my personal stuff.
 At 1080p resolution, I get 120 fps, so even slower slow motion.

-The Fuji X100V was my gateway drug for switching fully to Fuji.
+The Fujifilm X100V was my gateway drug for switching fully to Fuji.
 This compact camera has the same sensor as the X-T4 and a built-in 23mm f/2 lens that was specifically design for the sensor.
-It’s the best 23mm option you can get for the Fuji system and it’s super sharp even wide open at f/2.
+It’s the best 23mm option you can get for the Fujifilm system and it’s super sharp even wide open at f/2.
 It is the full frame equivalent of a 35mm f/2.8 – perfect for as a walk-around lens.
 It’s Tik-Tok’s favorite camera and now prices for used X100V are hundreds more than the price for a new one (not that you can get your hand on a new one anyway).

 This is my “keep on me” camera.
 I have a small leather wrist-strap for it and mount it with the Spider BlackWidow holster whenever I’m out shooting for easy access.
 It’s an absolute gem and I feel very lightweight and discreet with it.

 Because the 23mm f/2 is so good and the sensor is the same as the one on the X-T4, I don’t have to get another 23mm lens for the X-T4.

 January 2021 Update: This is now my “monochrome” camera.
 Over the course of a few months of shooting with it, I found that I prefer to leave it on black and white at 90-95% of the time.
 I’ve set up a couple of different black and white film recipes and I find that it’s been great as a black and white documentary camera.